anvaka/ngraph/README.md

 ## Offline layout
-Sometimes doing layout in the browser is not feasible (e.g. the graph is too large to achive decent performance).
+Sometimes doing layout in the browser is not feasible (e.g. the graph is too large to achieve decent performance).
 In that case we can compute layout offline and provide static positions to the browser.

 * [ngraph.offline.layout](https://github.com/anvaka/ngraph.offline.layout) is an